-Our research group is primarily focused on solving the high-resolution structures of oligomeric intermediates of amyloid proteins (such as amyloid-beta and amylin (or IAPP)) and investigating their membrane interactions that are linked to cell toxicity by using a combination of solution and solid-state NMR and other biophysical techniques.
+Our research group was primarily focused on solving the high-resolution structures of oligomeric intermediates of amyloid proteins (such as amyloid-beta and amylin (or IAPP)) and investigating their membrane interactions that are linked to cell toxicity by using a combination of solution and solid-state NMR and other biophysical techniques.
 Some of the specific topics include:

 - Misfolding, aggregation, and cell toxicity of human islet amyloid polypeptide (IAPP).

 - Mechanisms of membrane disruption by amyloid-beta (related to Alzheimer's Disease) and IAPP (implicated in type-2 diabetes).